Woodford (NSW)

 Woodford has shown very soft population growth performance across periods assessed by AreaSearch

-Woodford's population is estimated at 1,953 as of Feb 2026.
-This figure remains unchanged from the 2021 Census, which also reported a population of 1,953 people.
-The resident population estimate by AreaSearch, based on latest ERP data release by ABS (June 2024), is 1,952 with an additional 7 validated new addresses since the Census date.
-This results in a density ratio of 270 persons per square kilometer.
-Since the census, Woodford's population growth rate is 0.0%, which is within 1.7 percentage points of the SA3 area's growth rate (1.7%).
-Natural growth contributed approximately 62.0% of overall population gains in recent periods.
+As of Feb 2026, the estimated population of the suburb of Woodford (NSW) is around 1,953 people.
+This figure reflects no change since the 2021 Census, which also reported a population of 1,953 people.
+The latest resident population estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and validated new addresses, supports this number.
+This equates to a density ratio of 270 persons per square kilometer.
+Woodford's 0.0% growth since census positions it closely with the SA3 area's 1.7%.
+Natural growth contributed approximately 62.0% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with Woodford expected to expand by 97 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 4.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, with a base year of 2021.
+Future trends indicate lower quartile growth, with the area expected to expand by 99 persons to 2041, reflecting a total increase of 5.0% over the 17 years.

 Frequently Asked Questions - Population